 Blind Fury pairs excellently with Cycle of Hatred and Collective Anguish if used, upping the frequency of your Eye Beam casts significantly.
 Alternatively, Demonic Appetite will be less frontloaded damage but the additional survival it provides and free Fury gained between pulls after a pack dies adds extra hidden value.
-Lastly, Felblade is more single-target oriented and relies on using Demon Blades, making it less flexible but still strong with certain affixes.
+Lastly, Felblade is more single-target oriented and relies on using Demon Blades, making it less flexible.

 Tier 2 Talents

 Insatiable Hunger works best with Cycle of Hatred to generate more Fury consistently to trigger the resets with Chaos Strike, but given the downtime of dungeons Burning Hatred is extremely close here.
 Demon Blades has some issues with uptime to make use of the Fury generation and it locks your first talent tier, making it the least flexible pick.

 Glaive Tempest provides an extra burst AoE tool that, despite being capped, deals a lot of damage frequently enough to warrant a pick regardless of what other talents you take.
 Unbound Chaos has no target cap, provides good AoE and single-target, and can even be primed between packs, so it is a great pick as well.
 Trail of Ruin simply falls behind too much with the nature of Mythic+, so it should be avoided.